 Any DJ that specializes in weddings will also specialize in the unknown.
 None of us ever want to be in a situation when something goes wrong and there is no solution.
 Our DJs come with two complete sets of equipment and multiple laptops (wait no more cds?!) just in case something were to happen.
 Some DJ companies go above and beyond when it comes to emergency preparedness, and some just skim the surface.
 Don’t be afraid to ask the DJ how they prepare for emergencies.

-How does it work with deposits & final payment?
+How does it work with booking fees & final payment?

-With all the fancy add-ons DJ companies offer their clients, your total package price might be $1500 or it might be $5500.
-Most companies like TSG will require a 20-30% retainer to secure the date and services.
+With all the fancy add-ons DJ companies offer their clients, your total package price might be $1700 or it might be $5500.
+Most companies like TSG will require a 20-30% non-refundalbe booking to secure the date and services.
 We would be wary of any company that asks for 100% payment up front, or offers you some “back-door” discount if you pay in full months or years in advance.